Skip to Main Content

 “It’s sad how few people talk to their creditors when times are good because it’s when you have those conversations, you realize a lot of really great things you could be doing to save even more money,” he says.

 In today’s high-rate environment, it’s worth reviewing your cardholder agreement and making sure you know how your issuer calculates your APR.
-Credit card companies, by law, have to give cardholders a 45-day notice if they’re going to increase their cardholder’s interest rate.
+Credit card companies, by law, have to give cardholders a 45-day notice if they’re going to increase their cardholder’s interest rate for reasons other than responding to the Fed.

 “Credit card companies do have some latitude in deciding when and how much to increase a cardholder’s interest rates within the confines and constraints of the Card Act,” McClary says.
 “It’s in those areas that the details are going to be in the cardholder agreement.”

-8. The good times will keep on rolling for savers, even if the Fed cuts interest rates
+8. The good times will keep on rolling for savers, even as the Fed cuts interest rates

-Yields on savings accounts and CDs will edge lower once the Fed starts cutting interest rates, but that shouldn’t disappoint savers too much.
+Yields on savings accounts and CDs will edge lower the more the Fed cuts interest rates, but that shouldn’t disappoint savers too much.
 What’s most important for savers is whether the cash they’re keeping on the sidelines is growing faster than the overall rate of inflation.

-That compares with an annual inflation rate of 3 percent, according to the latest data from the Bureau of Labor Statistics’ consumer price index (CPI).
+The highest-yielding online savings account is offering a 4.85 percent APY, almost two times higher than the current annual inflation rate of 2.7 percent, according to the latest data from the Bureau of Labor Statistics’ consumer price index (CPI).

 Typically, online banks can reward their depositors with higher yields because they don’t have to pay the overhead associated with operating a brick-and-mortar financial institution.